FelixOnline/v2/content/articles/2012-1-19-an-epic-quest-for-truth.md

 subtitle: >
   An unusual biography of a fascinating philosopher
 date: "2012-01-19 20:11:29 +0000"

 # Attributes from Felix Online V1
 id: "2008"
 old_path: /books/2008/an-epic-quest-for-truth
 aliases:
  - /books/2008/an-epic-quest-for-truth
+imported: true
+comments:
+ - Truly amazing book Enjoyed it very much when I read it a few years agoI would also definitely recommend the Uncle Petros and Goldbachs Conjecture by one of the authors namely Apostolos Doxiadis

 # Article Taxonomies
 categories:
  - books
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true